practicalli/blog-cryogen/content/md/posts/lenovo-x1-extreme-gen2-ubuntu-install.md

 This laptop will be used for real-time video encoding for the Practicalli broadcasts via YouTube as well as doing some data science in Clojure.

 This was a very smooth installation and all the hardware works correctly.
-The nVidia open source drivers and WiFi adaptor did cause a little extra work, so I have included tips and troubleshooting guides to help you reslove these issues quickly.
+The nVidia open source drivers and WiFi adaptor did cause a little extra work, so I have included tips and troubleshooting guides to help you resolve these issues quickly.

 <!-- more -->